-1. Can you please summarize where the money goes after a payment for a State of Hawaii service is made through the HIC eCommerce portals?
+1. What is a summary of where the money goes after a payment for a State of Hawaii service is made through the HIC eCommerce portals?

 Payments are collected via the third-party portal Transaction Processing Engine and all state and county funds are disbursed to the state or county agency's bank accounts as specified in the Statement of Work (SOW) documents.